Sergio Morozov

 Font used for rendering text can be set by using

-setFont(Font font)
+setFont(Font font) method.

 Background or foreground colors can be configured by calling